-Ryan, Rockwell Collins and OPN Architects partnered to plan, design and construct a 120,000-square-foot, LEED-certified, pre-engineered building.
-And they delivered — a LEED certified level building in 11 months and comfortably under $100 per square foot.
+LEED Successes Ryan, Rockwell Collins and OPN Architects partnered to plan, design and construct a 120,000 square-foot, LEED-certified, pre-engineered building.
+They delivered — a LEED gold building in 11 months and comfortably under $100 per square foot.
 The project team focused on energy and water efficiency, a small building footprint covering only 2.75 acres, recycled building material (16% of the shell was constructed with recycled content) and construction recycling (99.28% of construction waste diverted from the landfill).